Église Saint-Jean-l'Évangéliste

-The church of Saint John the Evangelist of Triaize dates from the end of the 12th century.
-Its triple bulge bell tower is unique in Europe.
-Marais Poitevin, dry swamp.
+The church dates from the late 12th century.
+Its triple bell tower is unique in Europe.

-The current bell tower was built around 1780 probably by a companion of the Tour de France who first built it on the ground, then dismantled and reassembled it.
-Its triple bulge structure makes it a unique bell tower in France and Europe.
-His silhouette can be seen from afar in the marsh
+The present steeple was probably built around 1780 by a Journeyman of the Tour de France, who first built it on the ground, then dismantled and reassembled it.
+Its triple-chamfered frame makes it unique in France and Europe.
+Its silhouette can be seen from afar in the marshland.

 Opening times